-A decision on the sentences was expected within a few days, according to the Cuban government's Prensa Latina news agency, which quoted state television.
-There have no reported executions in Cuba since 1992.
+A decision on the sentences was expected within a few days, according to the Cuban government’s Prensa Latina news agency, which quoted state television and was monitored in Mexico City.
+There have been no reported executions in Cuba since 1992.

 The official report contradicts earlier reports by human rights campaigners in Cuba and political activists in Florida who said that the sentences had already been imposed by the court in the central province of Villa Clara, where the men were captured.

 Officials say the seven men were part of an armed, paramilitary group that took a speedboat to Cuba in October 1994 in hopes of forming guerrilla groups to fight against the Communist government.

 They landed at Caibarien, about 210 miles east of Havana, and apparently tried to stop a car in which four sport fishermen were traveling.
 Officials said the attackers shot and killed one of the fishermen, 34-year-old Arcelio Rodriguez Garcia, a local Communist Party official.

 The seven were soon arrested by Interior Ministry agents.